News | 19 May 2025

 Examples:

-✅ Ruby, age 12, won an Intermediate race last season and her pony has done Point-to-Point – they must go in OPEN.
+✅ Ruby won an Intermediate race last season and her pony has done Point-to-Point – they must go in OPEN.

-❌ Lucy, age 13, has never raced before but is riding a pony that has won and taken part in many Open Pony Club races and PRA races before – they should enter the INTERMEDIATE races as Open races may be too competitive for Lucy who has never raced before.
+❌ Lucy has never raced before but is riding a pony that has won and taken part in many Open Pony Club races and PRA races before – they should enter the INTERMEDIATE races as Open races may be too competitive for Lucy who has never raced before.

 🧠 WHY IT MATTERS